AirClip User Guide

 Find the log file

 Use Configuration > Open Log File.
-The full path is also shown in Settings > Runtime > Config file.
+The Runtime tab also shows the resolved runtime paths AirClip is using.
 Logs include startup details, selected audio devices, recording start/stop events, and errors.

 Portable Install

-AirClip can run from any folder containing AirClip.exe and this guide.
+AirClip can run from any folder containing AirClip.exe, but the installer is the recommended path for normal use.
 The setup helper installs AirClip for the current user under:

 %LOCALAPPDATA%\Programs\AirClip

-Setup.cmd copies the EXE and guide, creates a Start Menu shortcut, and can optionally create a Startup shortcut so AirClip launches automatically when you log in.
+The AirClip installer copies the app, creates Start Menu shortcuts, and can optionally create a Startup shortcut so AirClip launches automatically when you log in.